 These are panels with a surface mottled with little right-angled cubical mirrors that reflect light out at the same angle it came in, and are used in laser range finding.
 The Apollo astronauts placed retroreflectors at their landing sites, and these are all regularly detected by observatories worldwide.
 Some were detected from Earth the very same day they were set up; some were located within a few days.
-In addition, the unmanned Russian landers Lunokhod 1 and Lunokhod 2 are both still sitting up there, and both have retroreflectors.
+In addition, the uncrewed Russian landers Lunokhod 1 and Lunokhod 2 are both still sitting up there, and both have retroreflectors.
 No nation has ever reported being unable to detect and verify both American and Soviet retroreflectors.

 Of course, this doesn't prove humans were aboard the spacecraft that carried these retroreflectors, but the acknowledgement from every country, both friendly and unfriendly, does prove — at least to the satisfaction of even our enemies — that the Apollo program successfully landed on the moon.

-Surveyor 3 was an unmanned American probe that landed on the moon in 1967.
+Surveyor 3 was an uncrewed American probe that landed on the moon in 1967.
 When Apollo 12 landed on the moon in 1969, they decided to land at the same place.
 Sure enough, they touched down within sight of Surveyor 3.
 The astronauts removed about 10 kg of parts from it and brought them back to Earth, including the camera which is on display at the National Air and Space Museum in Washington DC.
 Examination of its glass shows tracks from high-energy solar particles, including heavy ions emitted by solar flares.
 These are blocked by the Earth's atmosphere, so this had to happen in space.
 This proves that the camera was in space, if not necessarily on the moon; and its removal from Surveyor 3 required careful manual work that couldn't have been done by a robot.
 So there's proof that a man was somewhere in space at some point to do the work.